-For each experiment, one Negative Control Assembly and one ore more (up to 15) Target Antigen Assemblies are prepared by combining BEAM Conjugates with the biotinylated antigen.
-For the Negative Control Assembly, PBS is used instead of the antigen.
+For each experiment, one Negative Control Assembly and one or more (up to 15) Target Antigen Assemblies are prepared by combining BEAM Conjugates with the biotinylated antigen.
+The Negative Control Assembly is prepared by combining the BEAM Conjugate with PBS (no antigen) or with a biotinylated off-target antigen.
 Negative controls are required for calculating the Antigen Specificity Score.
 All the assemblies undergo a quenching step and are then pooled together.
 Samples are then labeled with the quenched and pooled assemblies.
 During labeling, the B cell antibody panels for flow sorting are also added.
 The assembly and labeling protocols take 2-3 hours.